thomasGR9/ufc_winner_predictor/README.md

-This is a model that predicts the winner of a ufc fight.It consist of an ensemble of four models (Neural network, XGBClassifier, RandomForestClassifier, GaussianNB) whose prediction's are used on a
-LogisticRegression meta learner for the final result.The model achieved 0.72 precision for 0.13 recall on the test set.
+This is a model that predicts the winner of a ufc fight.
+It consist of an ensemble of four models (Neural network, XGBClassifier, RandomForestClassifier, GaussianNB) whose prediction's are used on a LogisticRegression meta learner for the final result.
+The model achieved 0.72 precision for 0.13 recall on the test set.

 The dataset is from https://www.kaggle.com/datasets/mdabbert/ultimate-ufc-dataset